The Discovery of the Child: Experience with children with disabilities

-Even the development materials used with intellectually disabled children, which derived from the works of Itard and Séguin and which were partly enriched with new ideas by Montessori herself, ended up being effectively adapted for teaching in schools for normal children.
+Even the development materials used with intellectually disabled children, derived from the work of Itard and Séguin and partly enriched with new ideas by Montessori herself, were effectively adapted for teaching normal children in schools.

 Scientific pedagogy

 Montessori started her pedagogical research on children (first retarded and later also normal children) in the early 20th century.
-At that time, pedagogy was more a philosophical discipline rather than science.
+At that time, pedagogy was more a philosophical discipline rather than a science.

 Some pedagogists had already started to think about refounding pedagogy on a scientific basis, and among those was Giuseppe Sergi, one of Montessori's professors.
-He realized that a renewal of the methods of education and instruction was necessary, adding that "whoever fights for this, fights for human regeneration".
+He realised that a renewal of the methods of education and instruction was necessary, adding that "whoever fights for this, fights for human regeneration".

 However, Sergi's students had perhaps taken his teachings a little too literally, confusing scientific pedagogy with pedagogical anthropology.
-In other words, they believed that scientific pedagogy meant just collecting the biometric data of children (such as height, weight, etc.) and studying them in relation to education, looking for factors capable of affecting the physical and mental development of children.
+In other words, they believed scientific pedagogy meant collecting children's biometric data (such as height, weight, etc.) and studying it in relation to education, looking for factors that could affect children's physical and mental development.
 This approach, which slavishly employed the methods used in the empirical sciences, was judged by Montessori insufficient for pedagogical purposes.

-Prior to Montessori, scientific pedagogy had often been confused with the so-called physiological psychology, whose purpose was just studying the child without even educating him.
+Before Montessori, scientific pedagogy was often confused with the so-called physiological psychology, whose purpose was simply studying the child without educating him.
 According to Montessori, the true founder of scientific pedagogy is neither Wilhelm Wundt nor others, but Jean Marc Gaspard Itard, who had developed the first effective method for the education of "retarded children".

 Influence on Montessori's thought

-Montessory's theory and methods were developed on the basis of the work carried out by previous pedagogists.
-Undoubtedly, Maria Montessori is credited as the inventory of the method that "freed" the child, released its creativity and that were more effective than the repressive methods then in use.
-Nevertheless, in the 19th century there had been some forerunners who had come to similar conclusions albeit following a more philosophical approach (for example, the movement of the "New Education", John Dewey and even Lev Tolstoy).
+Montessori's theory and methods were developed on the basis of the work carried out by previous pedagogists.
+Undoubtedly, Maria Montessori is credited with inventing a method that "freed" the child, released its creativity, and proved more effective than the repressive methods then in use.
+Nevertheless, in the 19th century there had been some forerunners who had come to similar conclusions, albeit following a more philosophical approach (for example, the movement of the "New Education", John Dewey and even Lev Tolstoy).
 In the book The Discovery of the Child, Montessori herself cited the pedagogists and educators who had been a source of inspiration for her.
 Those are: